Alexhuszagh/Netizenbuzz-Analysi/README.md

 | nuna    |   268  |            |
 | Ilbe    |   265  |            |
 | sajaegi |   243  | cheating   |

+**Gender Classification**

+For classifying genders, foreign celebrities and CEOs were not included, with the exception of JYP, since he is still an active idol.
+Songs were associated with the group they correspond to, so for example, "4 walls" would correspond to "f(x)" and therefore correspond to female idols.

+**Validation**

+To analyze if the overall negativity of Netizenbuzz has changed with respect to time and rank it by gender, I selected a subset of the 10 most popular male and female idols/groups.
+Among the top 10, girl groups had more coverage, summing to nearly 60% of all articles in this subset.

+I therefore selected 20 random articles from male and female idols (40 total), as well as 20 random articles from both AOA and Block B to form a control set. analyzed the total sentiment of the comments and gave it a 0 score for neutral, +1 for positive, or -1 for negative, and compared it to the actual results.

+**Quick Corroboration**

+Since our Vader classifier does not seem to properly determine the general tone of Netizenbuzz-translated articles, I quickly ran two analyses: one plotting the overall sentiment as a function of time, subdivded into male and female idols, and another plotting AOA vs. Block B.

+First, the manually assigned scores from AOA were then plotted against the automatic compound scores from the Vader analysis.

+![images/scatter_aoa.png][AOA Manual vs. Automatic Scatter Plot]

+Unfortunately, as is immediately obvious, there is absolutely no correlation between the manually assigned scores and the automatically generated ones, suggesting our automated analysis has flaws.

+**Future Steps**

+Although Vader excels with emojis and sentiment analysis in instant-messaging, it seems to have difficult with K-Pop vernacular.
+For example, the word "disband", which carries an overwhelmingly negative sentiment in K-Pop, does not change the compound sentiment in Vader Analysis.
+One possible step would be to train the Vader classifier to become aware of K-Pop vernacular, another would be to create a new classifier from naive Bayes' classifiers.
+Both of these steps would take substantial amounts of time, something I do not have the luxury of doing.

 ## License